Backgammon in the round

 Just before leaving for New York, I called and talked to Mrs. Pressman.
 She didn't want to make an appointment.
 I didn't give up - I told her that I only needed 5 minutes to show her the prototype model and she could decide if it had merit for the Pressman Toy Company.
 We made an appointment.

-The Toy Center on Fifth & Broadway at 23rd Street (now a condo conversion).
+The Toy Center, 200 Fifth & Broadway at 23rd Street (now a condo conversion).

 The Pressman factory in New Brunswick, New Jersey in the 1970s.
 The empty factory in 2010.